The Mississippi First team is a group of dedicated individuals who work tirelessly to promote the mission of Mississippi First.

 MacKenzie is responsible for promoting, enhancing, and protecting MSF’s brand reputation as well as a broad range of public relations activities relative to the strategic direction and positioning of the organization and its advocacy agenda.
 This includes newsletters and other print publications; web, e-news, and other online communications; media and public relations; and marketing.

-Josh provides issue education and advocacy for local- and state-level policies related to teen sexual health.
-He works directly with the Deputy Director of Advocacy to assist in district advocacy for the CHART Abstinence-Plus Policy and teacher training on the CHART curricula.
+Josh provides issue education and advocacy for local- and state-level policies related to teen sexual and reproductive health.
+He provides district advocacy for the CHART abstinence-plus policy in addition to providing teacher trainings on the CHART sex education curricula, grades K-5 human growth and development education curricula, and other professional development opportunities.
 He also works with local communities to improve teens’ access to general health services.
+Josh is based in the Jackson, Mississippi, office.

-Emily provides trainings for evidence-based comprehensive sexuality education curricula, professional development opportunities for educators teaching sex education and other related courses, workshops and resources for parents, and “youth-friendly” trainings for healthcare providers.
-She also works with partnering organizations and school districts to provide immediate training/professional development for relevant teachers and will work to increase youth access to youth-friendly health centers and contraceptive vendors.
+Hope develop and provides trainings on sex education curricula, professional development opportunities for educators teaching sex education and other related courses, and workshops and resources for parents, caregivers, and trusted adults.
+She works with partnering organizations and school districts to provide immediate training/professional development for sex education teachers.
+She will also improve the monitoring and evaluation systems for Teen Health Mississippi’s sexual health work while supporting the strategic growth of the organization.
+Hope is based in the Clarksdale, Mississippi office.